Mikma03/Mikma03/README.md

 # Summary

-Software engineer & data system architect with experience in developing and delivering technical consultancy services in agile methodology & international environments.
+Solution Architect with experience in developing and delivering technical consultancy services in agile methodology & international environments.
 Certificated Microsoft Azure Data Engineer & Data Scientist, and AWS Solution Architect Associate.

 Spearheaded the transformation of initial concepts into pioneering and practical solutions.
 Collaborated with diverse teams to adapt seamlessly to changing project requirements, contributing to improvement in project completion time and ensuring successful delivery of high-quality outcomes.

 Demonstrated an open and curious mindset by seeking out new technologies and approaches, and staying up to date with industry trends.

-<p>&nbsp;</p>

 # Skills and Approach